 - While mushrooms are on the stove, chop and add onion to the pan.

-Salt here is optional.
-As soy sauce already adds saltiness to the dish alongside great flavor!
+- The salt here is optional.
+Soy sauce already adds saltiness to the dish alongside great flavor!
+To serve, sprinkle chopped fresh herbs over mushrooms!

-You do not need to have some special chef skills to prepare sautéed mushrooms.
+You do not need some special chef skills to prepare sautéed mushrooms.
 Just take your time and follow all the listed steps and you will get your healthy sautéed mushrooms with onion perfect.
 If you liked our recipe, please, do not forget to share it with your friend!

 Sautéed Mushrooms with Soy Sauce Recipe